scalableminds/play-mongev/README.md

 ## Mongo evolution plugin for Play 2.2

+based on the sql evolution plugin from Typesafe Inc.

+This plugin helps to run evolutions on mongodb databases.
+It uses mongo scripts written in javascript to migrate existing data to a new format.
+The plugin executes the scripts using the mongo console.
+It works the same way as the integrated sql evolutions do.

+The evolution scripts need to be placed into `conf/evolutions/XXX.js`, where `XXX` denotes the evolution number (must be a valid integer).
+Evolutions will be executed in ascending order.

 ## Instalation

 The package is not yet published.
 I am waiting for sonatype to accept my